Observations from the UW Huskies’ 12th practice of the spring

 - Redshirt freshman walk-on defensive back Meki Pei had a nice practice, picking off Camden Sirmon on a tipped ball along the sideline and leaping to break up a pass in the end zone intended for redshirt freshman tight end Mark Redman (who is seven inches taller than Pei).

-- Redshirt freshman wide receiver Rome Odunze did a casual back flip at one point, apparently just remind everyone of the 6-3, 200-pounder’s elite athleticism.
+- Redshirt freshman wide receiver Rome Odunze did a casual back flip at one point, apparently just to remind everyone of the 6-3, 200-pounder’s elite athleticism.

-- Junior kicker Tim Horn went 2-2 on field goal attempts, connecting from 34 and 39 yards out.
+- Junior kicker Tim Horn went 2 for 2 on field-goal attempts, connecting from 34 and 39 yards out.
 Senior Peyton Henry failed to convert his only attempt, a 45-yarder.
 With Horn coming on in recent practices, it’ll be interesting to see if he gets a legitimate opportunity to supplant Henry — the established starter.
-That may turn into more of a competition than anyone expected.
+That might turn into more of a competition than anyone expected.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.